snapnoadev/snapnoadocs/README.md

 6. Renamed Notify Customer SMS to Broker SMS to clarify and improve readability on the Client and the server side
     - All API requests should utilize "BrokerSMS" as part of the SnapOrder API parameter

-7. Added new API call GetOrder to retreive a single specific order identified by the Rerence Order number.
+7. Added new API call GetOrder to retreive a single specific order identified by the Reference Order number.
 Details included in Postman Request

 8. Provided readable Rerence Order Number to all order requests (List and Individual)